goldbergyoni/nodebestpractices/sections/security/requestpayloadsizelimit.md

 ### One Paragraph Explainer

-When handling incoming requests in your web application, you should limit the size of the request body.
-Incoming requests with unlimited body sizes can lead to your application crashing due to a denial-of-service outage or other unwanted side-effects.
+When handling incoming requests in your web application, you should limit the size of their respective payloads.
+Incoming requests with unlimited body/payload sizes can lead to your application crashing due to a denial-of-service outage or other unwanted side-effects.
-Many popular middleware-solutions for parsing request bodies, such as already-included `body-parser` package for express, expose options to limit the sizes of request payloads, making it easy for developers to implement this functionality.
+Many popular middleware-solutions for parsing request bodies, such as the already-included `body-parser` package for express, expose options to limit the sizes of request payloads, making it easy for developers to implement this functionality.
 You can also integrate a request body size limit in your reverse-proxy/web server software if supported.
 Below are examples for limiting request sizes using
 `express` and/or `nginx`.